 Application Deadline: Proposals must be submitted by 4 p.m., on February 1, for support the following academic year(s) or summer.
 Funds are not available until after July 1 of that year.

 Final Report Deadline: Final Report is due October 1 of the year following completion of the project.

-LEVEL 1: up to $4,300 in any one semester (e.g., completing a manuscript for publication; analysis of data leading to presentation at a professional conference)
+LEVEL 1: up to $4,800 in any one semester (e.g., completing a manuscript for publication; analysis of data leading to presentation at a professional conference)

-LEVEL 2 up to $8,600 in one semester or over a year (e.g., for larger-scale projects, such as several book chapters, or multiple manuscripts resulting from analysis of data)
+LEVEL 2 up to $9,600 in one semester or over a year (e.g., for larger-scale projects, such as several book chapters, or multiple manuscripts resulting from analysis of data)

-The basic amount, $4,300, represents the cost of a replacement adjunct for one course release.
+The basic amount, $4,800, represents the cost of a replacement adjunct for one course release.
 Applicants should negotiate with their department chairs and dean to determine whether to apply for an expense award (e.g., for supplies or travel) or course release, or a combination of the two, and the level of the request.
 All applicants need to carefully justify how much they request.
 NOTE: Requests for travel funds are not normally awarded, unless they are specifically related to the research project.

 Application Process: The RG application must be filled out completely, including a narrative that addresses all of the criteria for evaluation of the grant proposal, a timetable for the project, bibliography, and curriculum vitae in the required format.
 Applicants for this grant must demonstrate how the proposed activities will enhance their own scholarly development.
 In addition, they must carefully justify the level of support for the requested funds.
 The application deadline is 4 p.m. on February 1; complete applications should be e-mailed as one Word or PDF format document to the Faculty Development Center (firstname.lastname@example.org).